Running workloads with GPUs

 - Delete the Managed Service for Kubernetes cluster.

-- If you reserved a public static IP address for the Managed Service for Kubernetes cluster, delete it.
+- If you reserved a public static IP address for your Managed Service for Kubernetes cluster, delete it.